 This course is recommended as a preparation for future chemistry courses.
 A study of scientific method; chemical laws and theories; electronic, atomic, and molecular structure and their underlying experimental basis; chemical bonding; periodic table relationships; quantitative and stoichiometric relationships; thermochemistry; gas laws; liquid state; and solutions.
 Qualitative and quantitative laboratory work supports lecture discussion.
 Prerequisite: High School Algebra I or equivalent.
 High School Chemistry recommended.Note: In order to obtain graduation credit for this course, the student must successfully complete CHM 102 or CHM 114 or CHM 124.

 A course designed for students who are interested in exploring the field of forensic science.
 A study of fundamental forensic science techniques and procedures.
 Lecture topics include techniques used to evaluate types of physical, chemical, and biological evidence, as well as the legal system and forensic science, crime scenes and various forensic specialties.
 Laboratories afford students the opportunity to identify, examine, and assess forensic evidence using modern chemical and biological techniques.
-Prerequisite: None Additional course fee: $70.00 lab kit fee for online sections only (The fee is subject to change).
+NOTE: Students cannot receive credit for both FRS 100 and FRS 101.